 It would be impossible to cover them all, but we’ve tried to compile all information according to approximate sample budgets so you get an idea of what walking the camino de Santiago costs.

-We picked 3 basic budget & comfort levels that might interest you and linked our backpacker’s pack lists to them.
-You can of course browse through all and simply take the information you think you need.
+We picked 3 basic budget & comfort levels that might interest you and linked our Ultimate Camino Packing List to them.
+You can of course browse through all the items and simply take the information you think you need.